 Eye infections can be painful, unsightly, and if left untreated, dangerous.
-They're also easily transmittable, which is another reason for you to wash your hands frequently.
-There are several common eye infections, with different causes, treatment, and prevention.
-Although some may be easily diagnosed and treated at home, others may require special medical attention.
-If you notice redness, swelling, or blemishes around your eye, consult with your physician about the cause and treatment.
-Complications from eye infections can lead to greater sickness or loss of vision.
+They are also easy to transmit from person to person.
+There are several most common eye infections, all with different causes, treatments, and prevention techniques.
+Although some may be easily treated at home, others may require special medical attention.
+If you notice redness, swelling, or blemishes around your eye, consult with your physician.

-Conjunctivitis is a bacterial infection of the eye, and one of the most common.
-Although pink eye is unpleasant and painful, it's not especially serious and may be treated with over the counter medication.
-It's very contagious, so if you suspect that you have it, stay away from food service and contact with small children.
-Contact with fecal bacteria causes conjunctivitis.
-It inflames the wites of these - the conjunctiva membrane.
-Pink eye is especially common in children.
-Symptoms include a red eye, with a watery discharge that can make your eyes stick together.
+Conjunctivitis is a bacterial infection of the eye, caused by fecal bacteria.
+Although pink eye is unpleasant and painful, it is not serious and is usually treated with over the counter medication.
+However, it is very contagious, so if you suspect you have it, avoid close contact with others.
+Pink eye is especially common in children because they are still fine-tuning their hygeine routine.
+Symptoms include redness in the white of the eye and watery discharge that can make your eyes stick together.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.